 • d is the distance between charged bodies;

-• k is the electric constant.
+• k is the electrical constant.

 Conclusions from Coulomb's law